hondanho/crawle-trix/docs/docs/user-guide/cli-options.md

       --statsFilename                       If set, output stats as JSON to this file.
 (Relative filename resolves t
                                             o crawl working directory)  [string]
+      --enableBehaviors                        If set, enable behaviors on each page (overrides --behaviors)
+                                                      [boolean] [default: false]
       --behaviors                           Which background behaviors to enable
                                              on each page
   [array] [choices: "autoplay", "autofetch", "autoscroll", "siteSpecific"] [defa